 More information about COVID-19 vaccines also is available at the Nevada health department's website’s website.
 Or you can visit the health department’s Facebook page.

 Do I have to pay for the vaccination?

-According to Nevada's plan, COVID-19 vaccinations will be free.
-Providers can get reimbursed for an office visit from health insurance or through the Provider Relief Fund if uninsured.
-There are already reports of scammers purporting to offer COVID vaccines and treatments and trying to charge for them.
-AARP’s Fraud Watch Network is tracking the latest scams.
+Be aware that scammers often purport to offer COVID vaccines and treatments and try to charge for them.
+AARP's Fraud Watch Network is tracking the latest scams.

 Also of Interest:

 Please stay in touch!
 Here's how to contact us:

 AARP Nevada - 5820 S. Eastern Avenue #190, Las Vegas, NV 89119

 Stay up-to-date on important news and events!
 "Like" us on Facebook, follow us on Twitter, follow us on Instagram and check out our YouTube channel.